-Network connectivity shapes activity and modulates information transfer in the brain.
-For example, small-world network architecture allows efficient integration and segregation of information [1], and hub neurones or regions play a key role in carrying information throughout the brain [2].
-This structured connectivity emerges during early human brain development; a small-world modular network organisation with hub nodes can be observed in preterm diffusion and functional MRI, with a significant increase in small-world topology between 30 and 40 weeks' gestation [3,4].
+throughout the brain [2].
+This structured connectivity emerges during early human brain development; a small-world modular network organisation with hub nodes can be observed in preterm diffusion and functional MRI, with a significant increase in small-world topology between 30 and 40 weeks' gestation [3, 4].

-The major period of connectivity formation and refinement in the cortex starts during foetal development from approximately 20 weeks' gestation and continues for the first few years of postnatal life [5,6].
-MEG recordings of foetal brain activity and EEG recordings from preterm infants are characterised by discontinuous activity - bursts of slow wave oscillations with nested high frequency activity are interspersed within periods of apparent electrical silence [7].
+The major period of connectivity formation and refinement in the cortex starts during foetal development from approximately 20 weeks' gestation and continues for the first few years of postnatal life [5, 6].
+MEG recordings of foetal brain activity and EEG recordings from preterm infants are characterised by discontinuous activity-bursts of slow wave oscillations with nested high frequency activity are interspersed within periods of apparent electrical silence [7].
 These bursts can occur in response to sensory stimulation [8-10], or following movement [11], but the majority occur spontaneously in the background EEG [11].
-Spontaneous bursts are thought to originate from regions such as the subplate [12,13], a transient population of neurones present in early development [14], and may also relate to activity in the insula [15].
-Neuronal activity is crucial for connectivity formation [16], and blocking or reducing burst activity during critical developmental periods, for example, through removal of the subplate in animal models, leads to abnormal cortical network connectivity, with weak thalamocortical connectivity [17] and loss of cortical columnar structure [18,19].
+Spontaneous bursts are thought to originate from regions such as the subplate [12, 13], a transient population of neurones present in early development [14], and may also relate to activity in the insula [15].
+Neuronal activity is crucial for connectivity formation [16], and blocking or reducing burst activity during critical developmental periods, for example, through removal of the subplate in animal models, leads to abnormal cortical network connectivity, with weak thalamocortical connectivity [17] and loss of cortical columnar structure [18, 19].

-The temporal organisation of neuronal activity in early development may also play a key role in connectivity formation - rearing fish in an environment with stroboscopic illumination prevents the refinement of retinotectal maps [20] and periodic electrical stimulation of the ferret optic nerve results in altered orientation selectivity in the cortex [21].
+The temporal organisation of neuronal activity in early development may also play a key role in connectivity formation-rearing fish in an environment with stroboscopic illumination prevents the refinement of retinotectal maps [20] and periodic electrical stimulation of the ferret optic nerve results in altered orientation selectivity in the cortex [21].
 Moreover, activity-dependent mechanisms at the synaptic level are key to connectivity refinement in the developing brain, and synaptic pruning shares similar molecular pathways with long-term depression (LTD) in the adult brain [22], suggesting that the temporal organisation of activity may play a critical role in connectivity formation.
 Recently it has been demonstrated that the burst activity in preterm EEG exhibits scale-free properties [23], and that the bursts do not occur randomly in time but follow a complex temporal ordering, known as long-range temporal correlations (LRTCs) [24].
 Thus, in the preterm neonatal brain, the timing of any given EEG burst is correlated with the time of occurrence of all previous bursts of EEG activity [24].
 Whether this correlated temporal structure of the timing of burst activity affects connectivity formation in the developing brain is an important open question.

-Here we consider this question by investigating connectivity formation in a simple activity-dependent neuronal network model of the cortex.
+Here we consider this question by investigating connectivity formation in a simple activitydependent neuronal network model of the cortex.
 Motivated by the excitatory role of GABA within the developing brain [25], we consider a model where all connections are excitatory.
-We assume the cortex is driven by bursts of activity from a non-cortical source such as the subplate [12,13].
+We assume the cortex is driven by bursts of activity from a non-cortical source such as the subplate [12, 13].
 We compare connectivity formation in a network driven by bursts which exhibit LRTCs, to the network connectivity that emerges when the network is driven by bursts with random temporal ordering.
-We also investigate the relationship between network connectivity parameters and the strength of LRTCs within the burst temporal organisation.
-We test the hypothesis that LRTCs in the burst activity of the external input promotes the emergence of small-world connectivity, which will facilitate information processing and transfer in the developing cortex.
+This preserves the inter-burst interval distribution whilst changing the temporal correlations in the ordering of the inter-burst intervals.
+We also compare with the connectivity in networks driven by periodic bursts.
+Finally, we investigate the relationship between network connectivity parameters and the strength of LRTCs within the burst temporal organisation.
+We test the hypothesis that LRTCs in the burst activity of the external input promotes the emergence of small-world connectivity in the developing cortex.